-Medicare cost in 2020 will be on the rise.
-These changes, while not significantly higher, outpace the Social Security cost-of-living adjustment and will effect many seniors who are on a fixed income.
-The Centers for Medicare and Medicaid services (CMS), officially released news on November 8, 2019 of the new Medicare cost 2020 changes.
+Medicare cost in 2021 are on the rise.
+These changes, are not significantly higher, but do outpace the Social Security cost-of-living adjustment and effect many seniors who are on a fixed income.
+The Centers for Medicare and Medicaid services (CMS), officially released news in November 2020 of the new Medicare cost 2021 changes.
 Medicare Part A and Medicare Part B cost will be increasing, as will certain components of Medicare Part D. Medicare Advantage plans will see average cost being lowered, and additional benefits added.

 Most people in America do not pay a premium for Medicare Part A since they have worked and paid taxes into Medicare over their lives.
 Other Medicare Part A cost include deductibles and some coinsurance on certain services.
 For seniors in America who do not have a Medicare supplement or Medicare advantage plan, these Part A cost can add up.

-For people who have not worked 40 quarters during their lifetime, but have worked at least a minimum of 30 quarters, their Medicare Part A premium will be $252 per month, which is a $12 increase from 2019.
-For those who have worked less than 30 quarters, the full premium for Medicare Part A will be $458 a month in 2020 which is an increase of $21.
+For people who have not worked 40 quarters during their lifetime, but have worked at least a minimum of 30 quarters, their Medicare Part A premium will be $259 per month.
+For those who have worked less than 30 quarters, the full premium for Medicare Part A will be $471 a month in 2021.

-Unfortunately, for a second year in a row we are seeing the Medicare Part B premium and deductible increase.
-The standard Medicare Part B premium 2020 will be $144.60, which is an increase of $9.10 from the $135.50 Part B premium in 2019.
-The Medicare Part B deductible 2020 for beneficiaries is rising to $198, which is a $13 increase from the annual deductible of $185 in 2019.
+Unfortunately, for a third year in a row we are seeing the Medicare Part B premium and deductible increase.
+The standard Medicare Part B premium 2021 will be $1148.50, which is an from the $144.60 Part B premium in 2020.
+The Medicare Part B deductible 2021 for beneficiaries is rising to $203, which is an increase from the annual deductible of $198 in 2020.

-For individuals who earn over a certain amount the 2020 medicare premiums are actually even more expensive.
+For individuals who earn over a certain amount the 2021 Medicare premiums are actually even more expensive.
 IRMAA stands for income related monthly adjustment amount, and effects roughly 7% of Americans regarding their Medicare Part B premium.

 Those Medicare individuals who are already on one of the three plans mentioned will be allowed to keep their plan and potentially shop for other like plans as well.
 These beneficiaries will not be effected by the 2020 Medicare Supplement changes.